 The VOC analytes in a sample are selected from the list in Table 1.
-The VOC analytes have been divided into two groups: critical and noncritical.
-Critical VOC analytes are those nine compounds identified in the WAP as having special significance with respect to hazardous waste characterization.
-Based upon risk assessments, limits have been imposed on the disposal room average headspace gas concentrations of these nine VOCs.
+Nine of the listed compounds are identified in the WAP as having special significance with respect to hazardous waste characterization.
+These nine compounds are referred to as critical target compounds (CTCs).